Short Course Proposals

 Instructions, Requirements & Criteria

 Short courses offer training in topics of key relevance to the practice of conservation for students or any other professionals.
 Preference will be given to proposals that address tools or concepts that course participants can easily share with others.
-Short Courses will be scheduled for the days before or after the main scientific program, July 16, 17, & 21, 2022 (scheduling as per logistics and travel constraints, but dates finalized on course acceptance), but there is some limited availability for 1.25-hr short courses during lunch breaks of the main program days (July 18-20, 2022).
+Short courses will be scheduled for the days before or after the main scientific program, June 23, 24, & 28, 2024 (scheduling as per logistics and travel constraints, but dates finalized on course acceptance), but there is some limited availability for 1.25-hr short courses during lunch breaks of the main program days (June 25-27, 2024).
 Sessions should be aimed at development of professional skills in topics of key relevance to the practice of conservation.

 Proposals must contain the following information:

-All proposals will be peer-reviewed by at least two reviewers selected by the NACCB 2022 Scientific Program Committee.
-Applicants will be notified about the status of their proposals and any requested revisions by early winter 2021.
-Applicants in the 2nd ‘bonus’ round will be notified in March 2022.
-We encourage proposals that prioritize diversity among invited speakers and organizers, from individuals or groups involved in cutting edge conservation science or practice.
-Broad or specific relevance to the conference theme, Restoring Connections and Building Resilience in a Changed World, is encouraged but not a selection criterion for short courses.
+All proposals will be peer-reviewed by at least two reviewers selected by the NACCB 2024 Scientific Program Committee.
+Applicants will be notified about the status of their proposals and any requested revisions by early winter 2023.
+Broad or specific relevance to the conference theme, Celebrating Diversity in Conservation from Summit to Sea, is encouraged but not a selection criterion for short courses.